serhio-r/e2e_tests_for_ssls/README.md

 ## 📜 Notes

-- By default, tests are run WITHOUT parallelism in chromium.
+- By default, tests are run WITHOUT parallelism (1 worker) in Chromium browser.
 To change this, you need to uncomment the corresponding parameters in playwright.config.js file (fullyParallel and projects).
 - If needed - use `npx playwright show-report` after tests to generate a report.